 “So what if she did those things?”
 Josh asked, sounding frustrated and planned to make his voice known.
 He suddenly realized that Detective Chen seemed to side with Wallace as well.
 “In the end, if those guys took those offers from her brother anyway, how could they condemn her when they’re the same?”

 Wallace scoffed then, his amused smile back on.
 He had been displaying this haunting look upon mentioning Tang Feng to Detective Chen.
 But now?
-He just wanted to reflect his exact feelings for the other party.
+He just wanted to reflect on his exact feelings for the other party.
 “Perhaps you like her that way and no one could change that.
 If you’re so persistent, then go after her and convince her that you don’t mind.
 Whatever.
 Just don’t go around blaming me when I wasn’t the one who manipulated her past.
 Not on purpose.
 If I’d known, I wouldn’t dare to stumble upon her experimentation process.”
 Wallace got up then.
 “Sorry, Detective Chen, but I’m leaving first.”

 Detective Chen nodded.
 “Take good care of Yvonne.”